nlpie/biomedicus/docs/reading-from-db.md

 from argparse import ArgumentParser import sqlite3

-from biomedicus_client.pipeline import default_pipeline
+from mtap import Event, events_client

-from mtap import Event
+from biomedicus_client import default_pipeline

 if __name__ == '__main__':
     parser = ArgumentParser(add_help=True, parents=[default_pipeline.argument_parser()])
     parser.add_argument('input_file')
     args = parser.parse_args()
     args.rtf = True  # Toggles --rtf flag always on.
-    # Can also skip parsing arguments and programmatically create the pipeline, see :func:`default_pipeline.create`.
+    # Can also skip parsing arguments and programmatically create the pipeline,
+    # see :func:`default_pipeline.create`.
+    pipeline = default_pipeline.from_args(args)
-    with default_pipeline.from_args(args) as pipeline:
+    with events_client(pipeline.events_address) as events:
-        client = pipeline.events_client
         con = sqlite3.connect(args.input_file)
         cur = con.cursor()

         def source():
-            # Note I recommended that RTF documents be stored as BLOBs since most databases do not support
+            # Note I recommended that RTF documents be stored as BLOBs since most
-            # storing text in the standard Windows-1252 encoding of rtf documents.
+            # databases do not support storing text in the standard Windows-1252
-            # (RTF documents can actually use different encodings specified by a keyword like /ansicpg1252
+            # encoding of rtf documents.
+(RTF documents can actually use different
+            # encodings specified by a keyword like \ansicpg1252 at the beginning of
-            # at the beginning of the document, but this is uncommon).
+            # the document, but this is uncommon).
-            # If you are storing RTF documents ensure that they are initially read from file using the correct
+            # If you are storing RTF documents ensure that they are initially read from
-            # encoding [i.e. open('file.rtf', 'r', encoding='cp1252')] before storing in the datatbase,
+            # file using the correct encoding [i.e. open('file.rtf', 'r', encoding='cp1252')]
-            # so that special characters are preserved.
+            # before storing in the database, so that special characters are preserved.
-            for name, text in cur.execute("SELECT NAME, TEXT FROM DOCUMENTS"): with Event(event_id=name, client=client) as e:
+            for name, text in cur.execute("SELECT NAME, TEXT FROM DOCUMENTS"): with Event(event_id=name, client=events) as e:
-                    e.binaries['rtf'] = text  # or "e.binaries['rtf'] = text.encode('cp1252')" in TEXT column case
+                    e.binaries['rtf'] = text
+                    # or "e.binaries['rtf'] = text.encode('cp1252')" in TEXT column case
                     yield e

         count, = next(cur.execute("SELECT COUNT(*) FROM DOCUMENTS"))
-        # Here we're adding the params since we're calling the pipeline with a source that provides Events rather
+        # Here we're adding the params since we're calling the pipeline with a source that
-        # than documents.
-This param will tell DocumentProcessors which document they need to process after the
+        # provides Events rather than documents.
+This param will tell DocumentProcessors
-        # rtf converter creates that document.
+        # which document they need to process after the rtf converter creates that document.
-        pipeline.run_multithread(source(), params={'document_name': 'plaintext'}, total=count)
+        times = pipeline.run_multithread(source(), params={'document_name': 'plaintext'}, total=count)
-        pipeline.print_times()
+        times.print()
         con.close()
 ```